This page contains important information!

 Evening Meal at Dartington

-You have an option to purchase an evening meal at £18.
+On the first evening we have our Gala Dinner which must be pre-booked before June 14.
+On Thursday evening (June 20) you have an option to purchase an evening meal at £21.
 This is a two-course meal with a limited menu choice (although the kitchen will always do their best to cater for any dietary requirements you may have).
 If you are staying at Dartington or intending to stay around for evening activities we highly recommend you do this.
-We can only take booking up to about ten days before the event begins.
+We can only take bookings up to June 14.

-Otherwise your evening meal choices on the Dartington estate only include The White Hart Bar and Restaurant (a full-service restaurant with a range of choices) .
-Again, pre-booking is advised, or you are likely to face a very long wait for your meal.
+Otherwise your evening meal choices on the Dartington estate only include The White Hart Bar and Restaurant (a full-service restaurant with a range of choices); the Roundhouse Café is open until about 20.00 and the Green Table Café/Bistro is also open in the evenings in the summertime .
+At the White Hart pre-booking is advised as you are otherwise likely to face quite a long wait for your meal.

 Nearby villages all have pubs where you can find food.
 The two closest that we recommend are The Cott Inn (in Dartington village, within walking distance), and the Sea Trout in Staverton village.
 This is 5-10 minutes in the car.